It takes a deep level of forgiveness to shake hands with the killer of one’s father but Gabriel Ndutiye does it – a couple of times every year.

 Dealing with the loss, Charles says, “is not easy” but the realisation that he is not alone has helped him thus far.

-He has three children one of which was adopted because he was keen to help reduce the ripple effects of the genocide – in the little way he can.
+He has three children one of whom was adopted because he was keen to help reduce the ripple effects of the genocide – in the little way he can.

 “Who am I to be alive?” he asks.
 “I’m so blessed to be alive at this moment.”